Date Made/Found: 1870-1899

 Material and Medium: Brass

 Dimensions: Overall (Vase and cover): 340 × 220mm (13 3/8 × 8 11/16in.)

 Overall (stand): 74 × 363mm (2 15/16 × 14 5/16in.)

 Overall (Figure): 200 × 60mm (7 7/8 × 2 3/8in.)

 Department: Decorative Art

-This is a silver cup, made in Kashmir, India in the late 1800s.
+This is a vase and stand, made in Benares in the United Provinces, India, in the late 1800s.

 Many Indian artefacts were purchased at the Colonial and Indian Exhibition of 1886 with assistance from the South Kensington Museum (now the V&A).
 The pieces were chosen to illustrate the finest metalworking from beyond Europe.
 Records show that this is a reproduction, made in India, of an artefact shown at the Exhibition.
 It was selected by the Museum curators and the reproduction commissioned specially for the Sheffield collection.

 This object was digitised as part of the Objects in 3D project funded by JISC.Display Location: